Kandale, DR Congo

 Center of Education

-Kandale has been a center of education and training that has served students from the surrounding countryside since the original Baptist missionaries became established there in the 1920s.
+Kandale has been a center of education and training that has served students from the surrounding countryside those Baptist missionaries became established there in the 1920s.
 Kandale is home to several primary schools, a high school (Institut Gufwa-Gubila), and a secondary level school with sewing and business programs (Lycee Gin’a Gisanga).
 Due to the severe economic problems experienced by the country in recent years, only about 40 to 50 percent of children in the larger community surrounding Kandale attend school.

 REVE Kandale aims to improve the quality of life for children and their families in Kandale.
 Our goal is to make Kandale a shining example to other communities in the region and eventually serve to spread the message of hope and economic and environmental improvement throughout the region.